 Testing the lights and trying the mic in the newly refurbished Poetry Café comes John Hegley with a projected exhibition of dogs, birds and tortoises, and poetic words on Wordsworth, Keats and Mary Magdalene’s handbag.
 Mainly in English, but some singing in French and paper-folding.

+Tickets to this special event include a signed copy of a limited edition unpublished poem by John Hegley.
 All profits from ticket sales go to the café refurbishment fund: there’s just a few more fancy lightbulbs to purchase before our target is hit.

 Performance poet John Hegley was born in 1953 in Newington Green, Islington.
 He grew up in Luton and was educated at Bradford University, where he studied Literature and Sociology.
 He has worked as a bus conductor in Bristol, and in children’s theatre in London.